+These generalizations essentially permit transforming some directory entries in the cache-coherence protocol into lock entries for synchronizing shared state in \designname.
+We note, however, that these modifications do not affect the operation of cache coherence for regular cache entries --- they still operate at a single cache line and single instruction granularity.
+Moreover, since all of our modifications are confined to the cache-coherence protocol, \designname does not impose any restrictions on the memory consistency model, \ie, it can work with any consistency model ranging from more relaxed release consistency models to stricter TSO consistency models.

-We present \name as an implementation of generalized cache coherence atop MIND~\cite{mind}'s in-network cache coherence for performance and scalability, along with a number of additional optimizations. \name places the minimal required state and logic associated with coherence in the programmable network switch to work around the switch's limited resources, while delegating much of it --- including the wait queue --- to the compute blades.
-Since the shared memory regions to be accessed by a critical section are already tracked by the directory entries, \name proactively pipelines the movement of corresponding data with lock acquisition to minimize data access latency during the critical section.
+We present \name as an implementation of \designname atop MIND~\cite{mind}, a state-of-the-art disaggregated shared memory system that employs in-network directory-based MSI cache-coherence protocol with TSO memory consistency. \name places a minimal amount of state and logic associated with coherence in the programmable network switch to work around the switch's limited resources while delegating much of it to the compute blades. \name also employs a novel queue transfer protocol to minimize the network latency for accessing the wait queue associated with a cache line in \designname.

-\name enables complete transparency for legacy shared memory applications by wrapping its generalized cache-coherence protocol in a POSIX-compliant reader-writer lock API.
-Since POSIX APIs do not require threads to explicitly specify what shared memory regions are protected by a lock, \name can \emph{infer} this information by tracking shared memory regions accessed during a critical section protected by a specific lock. \name also provides APIs for programmers to explicitly specify memory regions to be protected by a lock during lock initialization for more accurate tracking --- indeed, this programming model is increasingly common in modern languages like Rust.
-Our evaluation shows that \name enables scalable and high-performance lock-based reader-writer synchronization on disaggregated memory.
-Compared to a layered approach for lock primitives --- the \code{pthread} implementation of reader-writer lock --- on a disaggregated cluster, \name improves the throughput of a in-memory key-value store by $19-331\times$ for various workloads.
+\name enables complete transparency for legacy shared memory applications by wrapping \designname in a POSIX-compliant reader-writer lock API. \name also exposes synchronization APIs in modern languages like Rust for programmers to explicitly specify memory regions to be protected by a lock during lock initialization.
+With this API, since the shared memory regions accessed by a critical section are already tracked by the directory entries, \name proactively combines the movement of corresponding data with lock acquisition to minimize data access latency during the critical section~(\S\ref{ssec:designapi}).
+Our evaluation shows that \name enables scalable and high-performance lock-based synchronization on disaggregated memory.
+Compared to state-of-the-art lock algorithms and standalone lock services, \name improves the in-memory key-value store and database management system performance at scale by $1-2$ orders of magnitude.